- Forest Oak School

 - W www.forest-oak…olihull.sch.uk

-- A special state school for pupils aged from 4 to 19
+- A state special school for boys and girls aged from 4 to 19.

 - Boarding: No